 Wooden chips symbolizing buffaloes could be laid on the cubes to locate them in the village space.
-In the absence of buffalo, land cover regenerated each year according to the following rules: upland crops were followed by 4 years of shrub, then 4 successive years of poor quality forest before reaching the status of good quality forest.
-In real life, soil quality (and therefore potential crop yields) are directly proportional to the number of years of forest regeneration (Husson et al. 2001).
-Buffaloes, located at the intersection of 4 cubes (plots), inhibited the natural regeneration of their cover (described in Fig. 9A).
-If two buffaloes have an influence on the same cube, then the land use status should have been decreased by one point (Fig. 9B)
+In the absence of buffalo, land cover regenerated each year according to the following rules: upland crops were followed by four years of shrub, then four successive years of poor-quality forest before reaching the status of good-quality forest.
+In real life, soil quality (and therefore potential crop yields) is directly proportional to the number of years of forest regeneration (Husson et al., 2001).
+Buffaloes, located at the intersection of four cubes (plots), inhibited the natural regeneration of their cover (Figure 4).
+If two buffaloes had an influence on the same cube, then the land use status was decreased by one point (Figure 4).

 Households.
-Although the SAMBA model could simulate fifty household agents, only ten households took part in the role play, each represented by a player.
-This downsizing aimed at avoiding repetitive actions by a large number of players that would slow the rhythm of the role play and make players bored.
-At the beginning of the role play, each player drew cards defining the resources endowment of their virtual household:
+Ten participants took part in the role-play, each representing a household.
+At the beginning of the role-play, each player drew cards defining the resources endowment of their virtual household:

 - The "household" cards determined the composition of the family in terms of labor force and number of mouths to feed.
-Indirectly, the "household" cards also determined the family's food requirements, set at 300 kg paddy/year per person. - The "paddy field" cards numbered from 1 to 3 were used to distribute from 1 to 3 lowland plots of 1000m each. - The buffalo cards numbered from 0 to 3 were used to distribute from 0 to 3 buffaloes to a player.
+Indirectly, the "household" cards also determined the family's food requirements, set at 300 kg paddy/year/person. - The "paddy field" cards numbered from 1 to 3 were used to distribute from 1 to 3 lowland plots of $1000m^2$ each. - The "buffalo" cards numbered from 0 to 3 were used to distribute from 0 to 3 buffaloes to a player.

 In addition to these cards, which characterized the different households, a "land card" was associated with each cube to monitor the status of each piece of land: its successive land uses and which of the players (if any) was using it.
-The facilitators were responsible for updating each land card at each time step.
+The facilitators were responsible for updating each "land card" at each time step.